 The starting point was pragmatic and emerged from an engineering mind-set.
-Raimo Hämäläinen's background is in engineering sciences and operations research (often referred to as the science of making things better); Esa Saarinen is a philosopher whose interest has
+Raimo Hämäläinen's background is in engineering sciences and operations research (often referred to as the science of making things better);9 Esa Saarinen is a philosopher whose interest has been in bringing philosophy to everyday contexts and to organizational life.
+Like Hämäläinen in the decades of his tenure at Helsinki University of Technology, Saarinen has worked extensively with engineering organizations such as Nokia.

 Engineering thinking is based on the idea of change.
 Make X work, it says, and improve upon what doesn't work.
 One uses rationality and creativity in order to bring workable solutions to a concrete reality.
 One celebrates success even when not understanding exactly why something that works does work.
-Thus, for an engineer's mind-set, a system that works comes first; understanding and explaining why it works comes second.
+Thus, for an engineer's mindset, a system that works comes first; understanding and explaining why it works comes second.
 In the realm of everyday life, a kiss or warm laughter, an apology or an uplifting glance might resolve a tricky situation in a relationship.
-For the mind-set of a "master of the everyday,"
+For the mind-set of a "master of the everyday," what works comes first; understanding why it works comes second.